12 Major Risk Factors For Colon Cancer

 Irritable Bowel Syndrome.

-Can sometimes cause cancer, but it is not a major risk factor.
+It can sometimes cause cancer, but it is not a major risk factor.
 Irritable bowel syndrome (IBS) is a group of symptoms—including abdominal pain and changes in the pattern of bowel movements without any evidence of underlying damage.